-This September, filming resumes on the Channel 4 school drama Ackley Bridge and there will be some brand-new faces.
+This April we return to Ackley Bridge and there will be some brand-new faces.
 Robyn Cara (Life, Hounslow Diaries) plays funny, mixed race pupil Kayla, torn between her white Mum’s family and her traditional Pakistani Dad’s family; her best friend Fizza, played by Yasmin Al Khudhairi (Hilda) is a fiercely intelligent, fist-in-the-air firebrand; and Ryan Dean (The Gentleman, Penny on M.A.R.S.) takes the role of Johnny, a cocky, good looking member of the traveller community who is deeply suspicious of school, and who catches the eye of both Kayla and Fizza.

 Further new pupils including Marina, Kayla’s ‘mean girl’ sister, played by Carla Woodcock (Free Rein Pandora) and Tahir, played by Shobhit Piasa (Londonstani), the smooth talking billy-liar nephew of Kaneez, whose salesman’s patter hides a family secret.
 Conor McIntyre (Coronation Street) guest stars as Johnny’s Grandad.

 They join the returning cast including Sunetra Sarker (Kaneez Paracha), Rob James Collier (Martin Evershed), Jo Joyner (Mandy Carter), Charlie Hardwick (Sue Carp), Tony Jayawardeena (Rashid Hyatt), Fern Deacon (Chloe Voyle), Phoebe Tuffs-Berry (Rukhsana Ibrahim), Cody Ryan (Hayley Booth), Nazmeen Kauser (Razia Paracha) and Zara Salim (Spud Gartside).